papnori/papnori.github.io/content/posts/temporal-ecs-terraform.md

 When you run Terraform, it generates a **state file** — basically a snapshot of everything Terraform has created and manages.
 That state file has to live somewhere safe.

-Storing it only on your laptop is risky (imagine spilling coffee on it and suddenly losing all records of your infrastructure :upside_down_face: — not exactly the ideal way to setup your new startup ☕💻🔥).
+Storing it only on your laptop is risky (imagine spilling coffee on it and suddenly losing all records of your infrastructure 🙃 — not exactly the ideal way to setup your new startup ☕💻🔥).

 That’s why we store it in **Amazon S3** as a remote backend: durable, centralized, and accessible to your whole team.